Taikos/Libft/README.md

-# Libft_NC
+# Libft
-Libft Waiting for validation
+Library of functions